emptist/youtube/SwiftDenoiser/README.md

 ### Xcode Compatibility

-If you encounter issues building in Xcode, make sure you're using the latest version of Xcode and have selected the correct development team.
+If you encounter issues building in Xcode, make sure you're using the latest version of Xcode.

 ## Notes

 - This application is designed for macOS only at this time
-- The noise reduction quality may vary depending on the input audio
+- The noise reduction quality may vary depending on the input audio characteristics
+- Supported audio formats depend on what your Python installation can handle
 - Large audio files may take longer to process

 ## License